 The Southeast Region performs multi-year stock assessments for DSR in the Southeast District.
-Biomass is estimated by management area as the product of yelloweye rockfish density determined from line transect surveys, the area of rocky habitat within the 100-fathom contour, and the yelloweye rockfish average weight.
+Biomass is estimated by management area as the product of yelloweye rockfish density determined from line transect surveys, the area of rocky habitat within the 100-fathom contour no deeper than 180 m, and the average weight of yelloweye rockfish.
 Yelloweye rockfish density for the stock assessment is based on the most recent estimate by management area.
 Yelloweye rockfish densities for each area are multiplied by the current year's average commercial fishery weight of yelloweye rockfish specific to that management area.
-Allowable biological catch for the SEO is set by multiplying the lower bound of the 90% confidence interval of total biomass for yelloweye rockfish by the natural mortality rate (0.02).
-In the past, the yelloweye biomass estimate was expanded to the entire DSR assemblage by multiplying the proportion of other DSR species in the commercial catch (2-4.0%).
-However, starting in 2015, the non-yelloweye DSR biomass estimate was calculated from the catch data from 2010-2014 recreational, commercial, and subsistence fisheries; the non-yelloweye ABC was added to the yelloweye ABC to obtain a total for the entire DSR assemblage.
-There is no stock assessment information available for DSR in NSEI and SSEI management areas, and no surveys for non-DSR species (e.g. black rockfish) have been conducted since 2002.
+Allowable biological catch for SEO is set by multiplying the lower bound of the 90% confidence interval of total biomass for yelloweye rockfish by the natural mortality rate (M = 0.02).
+In the past, the yelloweye biomass estimate was expanded to the entire DSR assemblage by multiplying the proportion of other DSR species in the commercial catch (2.0 to 4.0%).
+However, starting in 2015, the non-yelloweye DSR biomass estimate has been calculated from catch data from 2010-2014 recreational, commercial, and subsistence fisheries and added to the yelloweye ABC to obtain a total for the entire DSR assemblage.
+There is no stock assessment information available for DSR in NSEI and SSEI management areas, and surveys for non-DSR species (e.g. black rockfish) have not been conducted since 2002.

 Prior to 2012, line transect surveys were conducted using a manned submersible.
-After 2012, visual surveys have been conducted using an ROV.
-The last submersible surveys were conducted in 2009 in Eastern Yakutat (EYKT), 2005 in SSEO, 2007 in CSEO, and 2001 in NSEO.
+Since 2012, visual surveys have been conducted using a remotely operated vehicle (ROV).
+The last submersible surveys were conducted in 2009 in Eastern Yakutat (EYKT), 2005 in Southern Southeast Outside (SSEO) Subdistrict, 2007 in Central Southeast Outside (CSEO) Subdistrict, and 2001 in Northern Southeast Outside (NSEO) Subdistrict.
 Density estimates were derived from each of these surveys except for the NSEO management area where data were too limited to obtain a valid density estimate.
-Density estimates by area for the most recent submersible surveys ranged from 765 to 1,755 yelloweye rockfish per km2 with CV estimates of 12-33%.
-The ROV surveys were most recently performed in collaboration with Central Region staff in 2017 in EYKT and in 2018 in SSEO, NSEO and CSEO (Figure 10).
-The most recent density estimates for EYKT in 2017 was 1,072 yelloweye per km2 (CV=21%) and for SSEO in 2018 was 1,624 yelloweye per km2 (CV = 25%).
-Density estimates for these two survey areas in 2016 yielded density estimates of 701 yelloweye per km2 (CV=20%) for NSEO and 1,101 yelloweye per km2 (CV=14 %) for CSEO.
-In addition, from ROV video data, we can measure fish lengths for yelloweye rockfish, lingcod, and halibut using stereo camera imaging software (SeaGIS, Ltd) (Contact Andrew Olson).
+Density estimates by area for the most recent submersible surveys ranged from 765 to 1,755 yelloweye rockfish per km2 with CV estimates of 12 to 33%.

+The ROV surveys were most recently performed in collaboration with Central Region staff in 2019 in EYKT and in 2018 in SSEO, NSEO and CSEO.
+The most recent density estimates for EYKT in 2019 was 1,562 yelloweye rockfish per km2 (CV = 25%), SSEO in 2018 was 1,624 yelloweye rockfish per km2 (CV = 25%), CSEO in 2018 was 897 yelloweye rockfish per km2 (CV = 14%), and NSEO in 2018 was 544 yelloweye rockfish per km2 (CV = 18%).
+In addition, fish lengths for yelloweye rockfish, lingcod, black rockfish, and halibut are measured from ROV video data using stereo camera imaging software (SeaGIS, Ltd) (Contact Rhea Ehresmann).